GSA/Section508.gov/_posts/2017-12-12-blog-do-section-508-accessibility-standards-apply-to-mywebsite.md

 title: Do Section 508 Accessibility Standards Apply to My Website?
 permalink: blog/do-section-508-accessibility-standards-apply-to-mywebsite/
 description: You may wonder if non-federal websites are required to comply with the <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule" target="_blank" class="usa-link--external">Revised 508 Standards</a>.
-description-alt: Updated information regarding the adoption of technical accessibility requirements under ADA Title II for the websites and mobile applications by the Department of Justice.
+description-alt: Updated to reflect the adoption of technical accessibility requirements for websites and mobile applications under ADA Title II by the Department of Justice.
 tags: Policy-and-Management
 social_img: "assets/images/social-media-og-image-bytes.jpg"
 social_img_alt: "Accessibility Bytes.
 GSA logo with Section508.gov.
 Buy.
 Build.
 Be Accessible."